The Eden Prairie Fire Department seeks new volunteer firefighters annually.

-- Must be 18 years of age or older.
+- 18 years of age or older

-- Be a high school graduate or equivalent.
+- High school graduate or equivalent

 The purpose of the Eden Prairie Fire Department training program for new recruits is to give a full understanding of basic firefighting techniques as well as emergency medical response procedures for basic life-saving activities.